 - Leading them amiably

-- Maintaining a strong working relation with the students
+- Maintaining a strong working relationship with the students

 - Keep checking on updates and new developments on educational websites like Consultants-E, IH World, Three Rivers Community College, Adult literacy blog and Online tutor training

-As mentioned earlier, a freelance tutor earns more money than freelance teacher does; the sheer amount of opportunities only adds an onus to the career.
+As mentioned earlier, a freelance tutor earns more money than a freelance teacher does; the sheer amount of opportunities only adds an onus to the career.
 There is no dearth of opportunity in the field and most websites and freelance portals offer many jobs to freelance tutors.

 As with other freelance opportunities, there are essentially two types of engagements offered, the fixed-price model and the hourly payment model.
 Therefore, what can you earn as a freelance tutor?

-The budget related fixed-price models usually pay in the ranges of $10- 500, while while hourly models pay anywhere from $5- 50 an hour, with most top tutors offering their services for an average of $23 per hour.
-You may have to settle for lower salaries at the beginning, but rest assured that once you do become recognised, jobs would not be hard to come.
+The budget-related fixed-price models usually pay in the ranges of $10- 500, while hourly models pay anywhere from $5- 50 an hour, with most top tutors offering their services for an average of $23 per hour.
+You may have to settle for lower salaries at the beginning, but rest assured that once you do become recognized, jobs would not be hard to come.

 There are many opportunities for freelance tutors today.
 It is one of the high-paying jobs in the freelance spectrum and there are many portals and websites offer jobs to people like you, all around the globe.